ferdiu/docthing/README.md

 - 🔌 Extensible (Plugins)
 - 🖼️ LOD (Level Of Details: choose the in-depth level of your documentation dynamically)

+### FAQ

+> **Q**: In which way `docthing` differs from other tools such as `doxygen` or `sphinx`?
+>
+> **A**: `docthing` is a tool that extracts *high-level documentation* from the projects.
+It is designed to be used alongside other tools such as `doxygen` or `sphinx` to provide a more comprehensive documentation solution.
+These tools are focused on generating technical documentation, while `docthing` is designed to extract high-level documentation from the projects and forcing developers to write and update it.

 ## Table of Contents

 - [Usage](#usage)